 The purpose of eLearning days at WCS is to allow time for teacher and staff professional development to better service our students.
 (WCS does not intend to use e-learning days for snow make-up unless enough days are missed to compromise our students graduating on time.)
 This eLearning day will include IPAD Training, CANVAS training, Safety Seminars, Social Emotional Learning Training, and IUK Climate Survey work, etc. to train and coordinate our staff to better serve our students.

-Below you will find our eLearning letter about our first eLearning day (March 18th, 2020) as well as our eLearning Policies.
-If you have any questions, contact your student's building principal or email email@example.com
+Below you will find an update on eLearning as of March 19th as well as our eLearning Policies.
+If you have any questions, contact your student's building principal or email firstname.lastname@example.org